Mysterious Girlfriend X: Anime

-An anime adaptation by Hoods Entertainment was broadcast from April 7 to June 30, 2012.
-The opening theme is "Orchestra of Love" (恋のオーケストラ, Koi no Ōkesutora) by Ayako Yoshitani, whilst the ending theme is "Afterschool Promise" (放課後の約束, Hōkago no Yakusoku) by Yoshitani.
+An anime adaptation was announced in the February 2012 issue of Monthly Afternoon, released on December 24, 2011.
+Produced by Hoods Entertainment, it was directed by Ayumu Watanabe, with scripts supervised by Hitomi Mieno, and character designs by Kenichi Konishi.
+Shizue Kaneko worked as chief animation director with art director Shigemi Ikeda.
+Masafumi Mima worked as sound director.
+The series was first broadcast on Tokyo MX from April 8 to July 1, 2012.
+(Note: Mysterious Girlfriend X first aired on Tokyo MX on Saturday 25:30, effectively Sunday at 1:30 a.m.
+JST.)
+It was simulcast in other countries by Crunchyroll.
+The opening theme is "Orchestra of Love" (恋のオーケストラ, Koi no Ōkesutora) by Ayako Yoshitani, the voice actress for Mikoto Urabe.
+The ending theme is "Afterschool Promise" (放課後の約束, Hōkago no Yakusoku), also by Yoshitani.
 An original video animation episode was released with the ninth volume of the manga on August 23, 2012.

-The series was simulcast by Crunchyroll.
 The series has been licensed in North America by Sentai Filmworks and began streaming on The Anime Network and Hulu 31 days following its airdate.
 Sentai Filmworks released a box-set containing the entire 13 episode TV series on Blu-ray and DVD June 11, 2013.
 After the acquisition of Crunchyroll by Sony Pictures Television, Mysterious Girlfriend X, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022.
 An English dub was released in Australia by Hanabee Entertainment on June 5, 2013.